zch2017lrf/mock-variable/README.md

  - **MV.constant(value)**
  - **MV.apply(Function)**

-You can assemble the variable structure arbitrarily.
 After you got the mocker, then use `mocker.mock()` to get the fake data.

 You can see all the usage in the [test cases file](tests/test.js).